-If you want to migrate to Canada as a baker, you need to decide which province you would like to live and work.
+If you are looking to migrate to Canada as a baker, you need to decide which province you would like to live and work.
 Canada is a very big country with 13 provinces and territories.
 So, the best way to narrow down your choices is by following the trail of opportunity.
 Ontario, British Columbia, Quebec, and Alberta are the four Canadian provinces with the most retail bakeries, according to Statista Canada.
 However, some of these bakeries are struggling to find the local skilled workers they need to keep the ovens hot and display cases filled with Canadians’ favorite treats.
 Most bakers earn an average salary of $30, 523 – $51, 889 depending on their work experience and which province they choose to move to in Canada.
 In this article, we will share steps on how to migrate to Canada as a baker.

 Immigration Pathways for Bakers